 A great place to start is with customers who are already aware of you and your brand.
-Giving your current customers, members, or subscribers a follow will let them know your present on the platform and will likely return the favor!
-This gives you a great starting point as these users will be more engaging with your brand and interact with your posts.
+Giving your current customers, members, or subscribers a follow will let them know about your presence on the platform and will likely return the favor!
+This gives you a great starting point as these users will be more engaged with your brand and interact with your posts.

 It’s important that you consistently post updates to your social accounts to keep your brand top of mind for your audience.
 The frequency of your posts will depend on the social platform, the type of information you’re posting about and how much time you can allocate to collecting and posting relevant content.

-But as a rule of thumb if your new to posting social media in general, posting 3-5 times per month is a good starting point.
-Once you’ve gotten your feet wet and better understand the level of effort needed to curate social content, you can define a social cadence that better fits with your schedule and satisfies your audiences’ appetite for social content.
+But as a rule of thumb if you are new to posting on social media in general, posting 3-5 times per month is a good starting point.
+Once you’ve gotten your feet wet and better understand the level of effort needed to curate social content, you can define a social cadence that better fits your schedule and satisfies your audiences’ appetite for social content.